Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 • Mostly containerd and cri-o

-• CNI user to define networking
+• CNI user to define networking.

 • Cloud specific or Open Source Calico, Flannel, Cilium

-• CSI managing storage and volumes
+• CSI managing storage and volumes.

-Architecture (control plane)
+Architecture

-Cluster control plane manages all scheduling, application, scaling, and deploying Kubernetes.
+Manages all scheduling, application, scaling, and deploying Kubernetes.
 Nodes serve as workers in the K8S cluster.
 Required components which must be installed on every node are:

 • Container runtime - runs the container